 Hardy brings in nature images of clouds raining down on his wife’s grave, “pain,” “cold,” “arrows,” and more.
 These images set the tone in the first lines and make sure the reader is confronting the subject matter in the way the author wanted them to.
 It’s impossible to ignore the speaker’s pain and grief as he considers his wife’s death.

 Read more Thomas Hardy poems.

-In this haunting poem, which is surely Poe’s most famous example of verse, he uses numerous examples of sensory imagery.
+In this haunting poem, which is surely Poe’s most famous example of verse, his use of sensory language is interesting.
 Without this imagery, the poem would lose its disturbing and most memorable qualities.
-Consider these lines:
+Consider the vivid descriptions in these lines: